Main Street, Beeford, Driffield, East Riding of Yorkshire YO25 8AY

 Implementation

-Beeford CE (VC) Primary School use Bug Club as its core phonics scheme following structured phases.
+Beeford CE (VC) Primary School use Little Wandle as its core phonics scheme following structured phases.

-Phonics sessions are 20mins in both Foundation Stage and KS1.
-Additional sessions are delivered as interventions.
+Phonics sessions are 30mins in both Foundation Stage and KS1.
+Daily keep up sessions are also delivered to those who need it.

 Children are encouraged and given opportunities to consolidate their phonic knowledge in their independent writing across all subjects.